 “…in writing to amuse, if I fail, the only evil is in my own disappointment.
 If, however, I can by any lucky chance, in these days of evil, rub out one wrinkle from the brow of care, or beguile the heavy heart of one moment of sorrow; if I can now and then penetrate through the gathering film of misanthropy, prompt a benevolent view of human nature, and make my reader more in good humor with his fellow beings and himself, surely, surely, I shall not then have written entirely in vain.”

 To that I say, AMEN! and agree with Mr. Irving, and Mr. Crayon, that Christmas is the season for lifting one’s spirits and bringing good-will to all men!

-The writings of Irving greatly influenced me when writing the Darcy Saga.
-The Darcys celebrated several Christmases over the course of my series, making it a challenge to keep the scenes fresh.
-Inspired tremendously by Washington Irving’s tales, as well as other historical writings, in 2010 I wrote an uplifting vision of Christmas through the years as celebrated by the ever-expanding Darcy family and friends.
+The writings of Irving greatly influenced me when writing The Darcy Saga.
+The Darcys celebrated several Christmases over the course of books, making it a challenge to keep the scenes fresh.
+Unfortunately this year I didn’t get my act together soon enough to write a new Christmas-themed novella, but inspired tremendously by Washington Irving’s tales, as well as other historical writings, in 2010 I wrote an uplifting vision of Christmas through the years as celebrated by the ever-expanding Darcy family and friends.
 A Darcy Christmas is still available today, both in the original anthology with novellas by Amanda Grange and Carolyn Eberhart (print and eBook), and by itself in eBook format only.
 Below is a short snippet to whet your appetite.
 After reading the fabulous essays by Washington Irving and A Darcy Christmas, I am confident you will be filled with cheer … and maybe ready to try prepping a yule log or cooking wassail!

 ~ * ~ Excerpt from A Darcy Christmas ~ * ~